 Loose in the heel

-If you're just starting out climbing, it's hard to beat the La Sportiva Tarantulace.
-Few cheaper shoes provide the same level of quality and versatility.
-At the same time, more advanced shoes usually put your foot in a curled position that can be painful and unnecessary when you're beginning your climbing career.
-More advanced shoes also cost significantly more.
-We don't advise spending that extra dough until you've developed some footwork and can avoid wearing through your rubber too rapidly.
+If you're new to rock climbing, it's hard to beat the La Sportiva Tarantulace.
+There are very few shoes in this price range that provide this caliber of quality and versatility.
+More advanced shoes tend to put your foot in a curled position that can be painful and unnecessary when you're first learning to climb.
+Advanced shoes also cost significantly more.
+We don't advise spending that extra dough until you've developed decent footwork and can avoid wearing through your rubber too rapidly.

 Although the Tarantulace doesn't have the impeccable design of the other award winners, it's comfortable and precise enough to serve as a good tool while you're improving your technique.
-Serious climbers, however, will probably be happier spending more for a higher-performing shoe.
+Serious climbers will probably be happier spending more on a higher-performing shoe.
 Still, for casual climbers or folks just dipping their toes into the sport, the Tarantulace is a solid choice.
 And it's versatile enough for just about anywhere--from the gym to the crag, or even boulders and multi-pitch routes.